 Lew Wallace, Boy Writer by Martha E. Schaaf – Volume 3 in the Young Patriots Series

-This biography is read by many Montgomery County fourth graders before their school field trip to the museum.
+Many Montgomery County fourth graders read this biography before their school field trip to the museum.